tawon81/SimpleFileStorageAPI/README.md

 GET File/GetFiles/ - Returns a list of all files and associated info in the db.
 No parameters required.
 Returns a Status200OK on success and Status400BadRequest if request fails

 GET File/GetFilesByName/{FileName} - Returns a list of all files and associated info in the db.
 Takes a string FileName parameter and returns all files that have a matching FileName in the db.
+Helpful in identifying multiple versions, and max version Id.
 Returns a Status200OK on success and Status400BadRequest if request fails

 PUT /File/Update/{id} - Updates an existing file based on id and IFormFile object.
 If FileName exists and file content is modified version will be incremented.
 Returns a Status200OK on success and Status400BadRequest if request fails.